aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/images/insert-image-hyperlink/_index.md

 page.AppendChildLast(image);
 ```

-## Step 4: Append Page to Document
+## Step 4: append page to document

 Finally, add the page to the document and persist the file.